 THINGS I DON’T REPAIR – PLEASE READ THIS BEFORE TELEPHONING ME

-Guitar amplifiers, P.A. gear, mixers, effects units, DJ gear, lighting etc.
+Separate amplifiers, guitar amplifiers, P.A. systems, speakers, mixers, effects units, DJ gear etc.

-Wurlitzer ep200 – am selling the reeds I have left and probably my service manuals
+Wurlitzer ep200 – no but I have some reeds and service manuals for sale.

 M-Audio